intel/intel-extension-for-tensorflow/docs/guide/advanced_auto_mixed_precision.md

 ### Custom Operation

-When writing a custom operation, add it to configuration list to enable Advanced AMP.
+When writing a custom operation, add it to the configuration list to enable Advanced AMP.

 Refer to [Tune Advanced Auto Mixed Precision](aamp_tune.md#tune-advanced-auto-mixed-precision) for more details.